 Mr. Connor has 35 plus years of Information, Image and Data management experience within the healthcare and financial industry services sector.
 He is one of the founders of Affiliated Computer Services and currently serves on the Boards of IBML in Birmingham, Alabama and SilverRockHealth in Madison, NJ.

 Rick Kovacs is a graduate of the University of Michigan.
 His business career has been centered around establishing and growing small companies and start up ventures into large successful enterprises doing business on a national scope.
 Rick’s expertise is in sales, marketing, business development, and strategic corporate development and implementation infused with his entrepreneurial spirit.

 During his 20 year career in the USAF, Lt.
 Col. Mort served as a clinical nurse, flight nurse, master instructor, Chief of Aircrew (PACAF), Clinical Nurse Specialist and the Medical Surgical Consultant to the Surgeon General and was deployed multiple times most recently to a hostile Forward Operating Base in easter Afghanistan.
 His leadership and development of evidence based medicine produced a 99.5% survivability rate for wounded warriors.This high-reliability focus saved millions of dollars for the USAF.
 His efforts are concentrated on reduction of negative patience outcomes while eliminating non-value added work in the medical practice with practical applications and integration of his knowledge into civilian health.
-He is on faculty at Write-State University in Dayton, OH with the Emergence Nurses Assoc. and a voting member of the National Veterans’ Health Administration Advisory Board for Compasionate Innovation.
+He is a voting member of the National Veterans’ Health Administration Advisory Board for Compassionate Innovation.